jcblw/Quet/README.md

 #Quet - Small HTML5 _only_ library for javascript

-TODO:: Build CSS module to be able to add specific styles to stayle attribute
+TODO:: Build CSS module to be able to add specific styles to style attribute

 This is an experiment to reduce my dependecy of jQuery